Saturating PI control of stable nonlinear systems using singular perturbations: Acknowledgments

 We thank Shivprasad Shivratri for setting up the simulation experiment described in Subsect. \ref{ex:2}.
 Shivprasad is an MSc student supported by the grant no. 217-11-037 from the Ministry of Infrastructure and Energy.
 We also thank Nathanael Skrepek for useful discussions.

 \begin{IEEEbiographynophoto}{Pietro Lorenzetti} is an Early Stage Researcher within the Marie Curie ITN project ``ConFlex'', who focuses his research on nonlinear control.
 He is working under the supervision of George Weiss, and his co-supervisor is Enrique Zuazua.
 Pietro has completed the bachelor degree in ``Computer engineering and automation'' at Universita Politecnica delle Marche, in Ancona.
-In 2015 he graduated with honour and he moved to Torino, where he enrolled the master degree in ``Mechatronic Engineering'' at Politecnico di Torino.
+In 2015 he graduated with honours and he moved to Torino, where he enrolled the master degree in ``Mechatronic Engineering'' at Politecnico di Torino.
 In the same year, he also joined the double-degree program ``Alta Scuola Politecnica'', a highly selective joined program between Politecnico di Torino and Politecnico di Milano.
-In 2017 he graduated in both Politecnico di Milano and Politecnico di Torino, with honour. \end{IEEEbiographynophoto}
+In 2017 he graduated in both Politecnico di Milano and Politecnico di Torino, with honours.
+His research interests include nonlinear systems, nonlinear control, and power system stability. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{George Weiss} received the MEng degree in control engineering from the Polytechnic Institute of Bucharest, Romania, in 1981, and the Ph.D. degree in applied mathematics from Weizmann Institute, Rehovot, Israel, in 1989.
 He was with Brown University, Providence, RI, Virginia Tech, Blacksburg, VA, Ben-Gurion University, Beer Sheva, Israel, the University of Exeter, U.K., and Imperial College London, U.K. His current research interests include distributed parameter systems, operator semigroups, passive and conservative systems (linear and nonlinear), power electronics, repetitive control, sampled data systems, and the grid integration of distributed energy sources. \end{IEEEbiographynophoto}